coolscode/device_xiaomi_cezanne/README.md

 Recommended Recovery:
 > OrangeFox R12.1: https://github.com/coolscode/ofrp_device_xiaomi_cezanne/releases

 __Now the OrangeFox Recovery cannot handle the fbe encryption of android 13.
-Prepare a OTG-USB storage or use adb sideload to flash packages for now!__
+Prepare an OTG-USB storage or use adb sideload to flash packages for now!__

 If you have ideas to improve the device tree, open a pull request or join us at any time!